safing/web/_publications/2022-04-11-portmaster-vs-simplewall.md

 author: safing
 custom_thumbnail_name: portmaster-vs-simplewall
 portmaster_plug: true
+updated: 2026-04-22
+updated_author: viktor
 summary: Both the Portmaster and Simplewall are great open source solutions which are easy to setup.
-The Portmaster has a sleek UI with excellent privacy defaults, protecting you from mass surveillance across the board.
+The Portmaster has a sleek UI with excellent privacy defaults, protecting you from tracking and unwanted connections.
 Simplewall's defaults on the other hand only focus on removing Microsoft Telemetry, forcing you to build your own defenses against other surveillance from scratch.
 Therefore we believe most people will prefer Portmaster.
 ---

 ## Overview Chart